 The minor in Expressive Arts Therapy is designed for students interested in learning about the integrated disciplines of psychology and the arts in theory and practice, through music, visual arts, dance, drama, and creative writing.

-The minor in Expressive Arts Therapy is unique in its broad, integrated approach to the client/therapist relationship, emphasizing the creative process in healing.
-Students will explore working with children and adults in diverse situations and settings, through academic coursework and experiential learning.
+The Expressive Arts Therapy Minor is unique in its broad, integrated approach to the client/therapist relationship, emphasizing the creative process in healing.
+Through academic coursework and experiential learning, you'll gain insights on how to work with children and adults in diverse situations and settings.

 This course provides an introduction to the history, philosophy and theory of expressive arts therapy.
 Students will study the unique features of different media of creative expression: visual art, dance/movement, drama, creative writing, and music.
 The class will explore the integration of the arts in therapeutic practice.
 Readings, lectures, films and experiential exercises will be utilized.